gdg-x/hoverboard/data/call-for-papers.md

 5. Please include a brief biography, alongside your abstract, including your full name, your current professional affiliation and position (if any), your contact details, including mailing and email address.

-6. Please submit your abstract to our application portal, available here.
+6. Please submit your abstract on our [application form](https://goo.gl/forms/GhfYthCruzgcPZfA3).

+For further information, contact info@radicalxchange.org.
+A form to submit applications will be available on this page shortly.